-The results show two obvious different running conditions on the urban roads and intercity freeway.
-The average speed and the maximum speed on the urban road are much lower than that on the inter-city freeways.
-Additionally, the urban road has much greater low-speed-running and idling time.
-If the high peak of the low-speed zone is removed, the speed distribution on the urban road is relatively flat with the range from 5 m/s to 20 m/s.
-On the other hand, the situation on the inter-city freeway is quite different.
-There are two peaks on the inter-city freeway: a smaller peak in the lower speed zone and a larger peak in the high speed zone.
+The results show two obviously different running conditions on the urban roads and intercity freeway.
+The average speed and the maximum speed on the urban road are much lower than that on the intercity freeways.
+Additionally, the urban road has much greater low-speed running and idling time.
+If the high peak of the low-speed zone is removed, the speed distribution on the urban road is relatively flat with a range of 5 to 20 m s^{-1} .
+On the other hand, the situation on the intercity freeway is quite different.
+There are two peaks on the intercity freeway: a smaller peak in the lower-speed zone and a larger peak in the high-speed zone.
 The percentage of the middle speed is very low.
 From the results, it shows that the difference is still significant considering all the collected data from different roads and trucks.
 Because both velocity and acceleration affect the vehicle specific power and engine stress, different velocity and acceleration distributions lead to different emission results.
 Without considering the differences in emission factors caused by the different driving conditions, uncertainties and inaccuracy were introduced to former vehicular emissions inventory.
 In the upcoming section, the differences in emission factors on the different roads will be discussed.